Orkanen/dogsit/Sprint4.md

 Receipts should have unique identifier foil.
 (Stars, Circles, Squares, Triangles, Moons, Arrows..)*(Rotation)*(Colors)*(Direction of parallax).
 Reciepts should be able to be combined for easier monthly/yearly accounting.
 Chat's should be able to link/show direction (gps).

+WORKING ON APPLYING CLUBS CORRECTLY.

+Need to add APPROVE/REJECT cards to club.
+(Necessary for awards - might need to look at that logic).
+Expired token should log you out -> using the website should update your token.
+Courses need to be able to be deleted.
+People who request certification for their pet can be denied (Exists), but should not be prevented from requesting again.
+Uncaught ReferenceError: handleJoin is not defined when attempting to access Club Profile.
+Should be a redirect most likely?
+Request Membership (/clubs) link does not work. sends you to /club/id, also breaks entire webpage.
+Auth system is not working correctly.
+- Auth is definetly not functioning correctly.
+KennelDashboard is giving Club Dashboard error setClubs is not defined... -FIXED REMOVED CourseForm.jsx

+I would like for ClubDashboard to have a similar Incoming Requests as the KennelDashboard, it was very nice and everything ended up in one container.

+Auth / token stability (high)

+Auto-logout on expired/invalid token (401).
+Ensure login persistently stores token and user.
+Refresh token on use (optional later, but at least update token on any successful refresh endpoint).
+Competition UI → API alignment (high)

+Use CompetitionAllowedAwarder endpoints for competitions (you already found this).
+Add approve/reject UI in ClubDashboard cards for awarders.
+Fix broken navigation / form behaviors (medium)

+Fix handleJoin undefined (redirect to login / call join API).
+Fix "Request Membership (/clubs)" link behavior (should go to club request route).
+Ensure buttons inside forms have type="button" to avoid navigation POSTs.
+Data and UX fixes (medium)

+Courses deletion API+UI.
+Allow re-request of pet certification after rejection (status flow: rejected → can re-request).
+Add incoming requests view to ClubDashboard (mirror KennelDashboard).
+Add consistent cards for Approve / Reject flows.
+Cleanup / polish (low)

+Improve messages for 409s (Nomination already exists).
+Prevent duplicate nominations in UI (disable nominate button when already nominated).

+all protected Routes need to be fixed api.get*

+REQUIRED BACKEND ENDPOINTS.
+// club.js
+GET /clubs/my-managed        → where role IN ("OWNER", "EMPLOYEE") GET /clubs/requests/my-all   → all pending requests from my clubs

+// courses.js
+GET /courses/my-managed      → courses from clubs I manage

+// competitions.js
+GET /competitions/my-managed → competitions from clubs I manage

+routes /me might need to be a join table later, and then distributed correctly.

+12-06
+Club -> Courses -> Edit
+Club -> Competitions -> Edit
+Club -> Competitions -> Awards (Reward Pet)